 We use a DIY Neem oil spray solution to protect against diseases and pests.
 Apply the solution at dusk or dawn to minimize the risk of affecting beneficial insects and pollinators.

 Neem oil is completely organic and works really well against both pests ad diseases if available in your area.

 2. Too much fertilizer

-Tomato plants need nitrogen based fertilizers during the early growing stage when the plants develop green leaves, stems and branches.
+Tomato plants need nitrogen-based fertilizers during the early growing stage when the plants develop green leaves, stems, and branches.

 But giving too much fertilizer will have the opposite effect and tomato leaves turning white is a signal you should take seriously.
 Especially if there are no changes to growing conditions.

-How to avoid giving to much fertilizer
+How to avoid giving too much fertilizer

 Always start by giving half the recommended dosage to avoid the risk of tomato leaves turning white due to too much fertilizer.
 Now observe your tomato plant and increase as needed.

 What to do when too much fertilizer has been given

 It is easy to give more fertilizer when needed, but more complicated to take away fertilizer already given.